Installation

 ]

-The VM uses the host’s DNS server automatically, so DNS resolution works behind VPNs and corporate networks.
+The machine uses the host’s DNS server automatically, so DNS resolution works behind VPNs and corporate networks.

 Verify Installation